huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

 **E-Commerce as a Driver of Gender Equity: Labor Supply and Household Outcomes in Rural China.** with Zengdong Cao and Hantao Wu.
 Revision Requested at ***Journal of Human Resources***.

-**Polluted Air, Healthier Diets: Household Food Consumption Patterns in Response to Air Quality in China.** with Keyan Xiang, Xi Yu, Hong Zou.
-Revision Requested at ***Journal of Health Economics***.

 **Tourism Growth, Education Decline: Evidence from China's 5A Attraction Expansion.** with Zeyi He, Zhi-an Hu, Yankun Kang.
 Revision Requested at ***Journal of Urban Economics***.